Gorby no Pipeline Daisakusen: Gameplay

-In this falling-block puzzle game, a small girl—wearing a Russian national costume of sarafan, kokoshnik, and valenki—pushes tiles representing segments of water pipe down a two-dimensional, vertical shaft; this shaft is the field of play.
+In this falling-block puzzle game, a small girl—wearing a Russian national costume of sarafan, kokoshnik, and valenki—kicks tiles representing segments of water pipe down a two-dimensional, vertical shaft; this shaft is the field of play.
 A second girl, also in national costume, waves semaphore flags to give the impression that she guides the placement of the tiles.

-The player must quickly rotate and place the tiles to catch and conduct a continuously-flowing stream of water from pipes on one side of the shaft to the other.
-When the player successfully links an inflow pipe on one side of the shaft to an outflow pipe on the other side, a row of tiles disappears, and the player earns points.
-If the player routes the water to a dead end, the game adds a layer of pipe segments for the player to clear.
-If the accumulating pipe segments stack to the top of the shaft, the game ends.
-By clearing the requisite number of rows, the player proceeds to the next game level.
+The player must quickly rotate and place the tiles to catch and conduct a stream of water from a pipe on one side of the shaft to a pipe on the other side.
+When the player successfully links an inflow pipe on one side of the shaft to one of the outflow pipes on the other side, the tiles of the complete pipeline disappear, and the player earns points.

+Advancement

+If the player succeeds in clearing enough tiles, the player proceeds to the next game stage.
+Completion of the first stage builds a pipeline that crosses the Sea of Japan to link Tokyo to the Russian mainland.
+From there, each completed stage extends the pipeline further north or west across Russia.
+Upon completion of the ninth stage, the pipeline reaches Moscow, and the level is complete.
+The player advances to stage one of level two.
+There are nine stages to each level.
+With each increase in game level, pipe segments fall faster.

+Game over

+If the player routes the water to a dead end, then the inflow pipe is abandoned, and the player must start building a new pipeline from the next unblocked inflow pipe.
+If all inflow pipes become blocked by tiles, or if a stack of pipe segments reaches the ledge at the top of the shaft, then the small girl leaps down the shaft and collapses, and the game ends.

 Music

-The background music for each level is a rendition of a Russian classical music composition, including "The Great Gate of Kiev", the final movement from Mussorgsky's suite Pictures at an Exhibition (1874); "Swan's Theme" from Tchaikovsky's ballet Swan Lake (1876); and "Flight of the Bumblebee", an interlude from Rimsky-Korsakov's opera The Tale of Tsar Saltan (1900).
+The background music for each level is a rendition of a Russian classical music composition.
+Selections include "The Great Gate of Kiev", the final movement from Mussorgsky's suite Pictures at an Exhibition (1874); "Swan's Theme" from Tchaikovsky's ballet Swan Lake (1876); and "Flight of the Bumblebee", an interlude from Rimsky-Korsakov's opera The Tale of Tsar Saltan (1900).